MocanaCorp/Lighthouse-SDK/README.md

 #### 3. Terminology
 This document assumes a basic familiarity with **Mocana's Atlas Platform**.
 Enumerated below are key components involved in integrating the Lighthouse SDK.
 If you're already familiar with these technologies, and just want to look at the source code, feel free to skip ahead to the **API Reference** and integrate with your organization's back-end.

-1. **Application wrapping** injects enterprise security into mobile applications.
+1. **App wrapping** injects enterprise security into mobile apps.
 You can _app-wrap_ an app binary (.ipa or .apk) with Mocana's **MAP (Mobile Application Protection)** to apply policies, add further authentication or restrict an app or device from specific functions.
 2. **MAP Wrapper** is Mocana's policy and security code that is injected into apps.
 3. **MAP-Wrapped app** is your _successfully MAP-Wrapped_ application.
-4. **Atlas** is Mocana's mobile security gateway.
+4. **Atlas** is Mocana's mobile app security gateway.
 5. **Active Directory** (AD) is Microsoft's directory services database that Atlas uses for authenticating app users.
 6. **Certificate or Certification Authority (CA)** is the enterprise's certificate authority that Atlas uses to issue user certificates.
 7. **Lighthouse SDK** allows app developers to obtain and use the user certificate managed by Atlas and the MAP Wrapper.
 Typically the certificate is used within the app for certificate-based authentication when connecting to enterprise services.